juanpc2018/Digidesign-001-pci/README.md

 ### Digidesign 001 pci aka Digi001

 Its an old pci audio interface, standard 18-channel Rack Mount Configuration, </br>
-2-Mic pres with Hi-Z input +Phantom Power, 8 channel line i/o 1/4" TRS, ADAT, S/pdif. </p>
+2-Mic pres with Hi-Z input +Phantom Power, 8 channel line i/o 1/4" TRS, ADAT, S/pdif + headphone out. </p>

-HDX is the Best, No doubt, but Not everybody can have HDX, i wish everybody could. </br>
+HDX is the Best, Hands Down, No doubt, but Not everybody can have HDX, i wish everybody could. </br>
 this guide is to avoid e-waste. </p>

 Digi001 does Not have Alsa drivers = No Linux, </br>